 For the Territory field, select the country you were in when you created the content.

-It doesn’t matter what’s visible in the content; it only matters where you were when you created it.
+It doesn’t matter what’s visible; it only matters where you were when you created it.

-If you don't fill this out, your content will not appear in search results when clients use the "Location" facet when searching.
+If you don’t fill this out, your content will not appear in search results when clients use the “Location” filter when searching.

-- You created a piece of art from multiple sources; for example, you are in Spain, and you created a collage of photos you took in the United Kingdom: You were in Spain when you made the piece, so you should select Spain as the territory.
+- Collages or digital artwork featuring content from multiple locations: Select the country you were in when you created the final artwork.
+(For example, you are in Spain, and you created a collage of photos you took in the United Kingdom: You were in Spain when you made the final artwork, so Spain is the territory.)

 - You’re in international waters or on a flight: Choose the country you departed from or the one closest to where you’re shooting.